Stacking coins

 You also get additional cashback at selected retailers if you use your debit card.

-The RBS Reward Current Account is exactly the same as the Natwest one.
+The RBS Reward account is exactly the same as the Natwest one.

 You pay £2 a month to maintain the account, and need to deposit £1,250 every month – there’s no minimum balance required so you can take the money straight out if you need to.